-This is the part of the TTT Research Lab where our Transfer Price Index (TPI) work will appear for reference purposes, with regularly updated interactive visuals.
+This is the part of the TTT Research Lab where our Transfer Price Index (TPI) work, initially created in 2010, will appear for reference purposes, with regularly updated interactive visuals.
 This is to specifically provide the latest data, © Graeme Riley and Paul Tomkins.

 An introduction to The Transfer Price Index, written several years ago upon its creation, can be found here.
 It explains the basic concepts of our take on “football inflation”, and how it is calculated.

 We will continue to add to, and update, the Transfer Price Index page.

 Below are a number of Tableau visualisations created by official Tableau ‘Zen Master’ Robert Radburn for TTT, using our TPI data.
 These are interactive, so clicking on the graphs or their dropdown menus should offer different display options, such as focusing on one particular team.

 Below is a visualisation of the number of Premier League transfers (purchases) each season, separated into each age category.

 It shows that the number of transfers has increased since the ‘90s, due to larger squads; and that 2015/16 was interesting due to the smooth distribution across the age groups.

 The £XI Rankings (average cost of all XIs once adjusted to current prices)

 The visualisation below shows the teams listed by £XI rank each season.
 The £XI is the average cost of the starting XI all league games that season, adjusted for inflation; all figures being in current day prices.
 The graphic shows the teams by rank, with the line thickness representing the cost.